Gianfranco Selgas: May 2025 Scholar of the Month

 ASLE’s Scholar of the Month for March 2024 is Elizabeth Carolyn Miller.

-Elizabeth Carolyn Miller is a Professor of English and Interim Chair of Gender, Sexuality and Women’s Studies at the University of California, Davis.
+Liz Miller is a Professor of English and Interim Chair of Gender, Sexuality and Women’s Studies at the University of California, Davis.
 Her scholarly interests include nineteenth- and early-twentieth-century literature of Britain and the British Empire, ecocriticism and environmental studies, gender studies, and media studies.
 She is the author of three books, the most recent of which is Extraction Ecologies and the Literature of the Long Exhaustion (Princeton, 2021).
-Extraction Ecologies ...
+Extraction Ecologies received ...

 KENT LINTHICUM: FEBRUARY 2024 SCHOLAR OF THE MONTH